Wondering if bangs will change your life?

 It’s Easy – How To Cut DIY Curtain Bangs Like A Pro

-Yeah here’s how beginners can learn to cut curtain bangs like a pro.
-This video is full of all sorts of little tricks that are helpful and good to know.
+Yeah here’s how even beginners can learn to cut curtain bangs like a pro.
+This bangs tutorial video is full of all sorts of little tricks that are helpful and good to know.

-To do our part we’ve listed out the steps and the time stamp of where they are demo’d in the video.
+To do our part to make the snipping easy we’ve listed out the steps and the time stamp of where they are demo’d in the video.

 Obviously you’ll want to watch along with the text to see what she does so you can apply it to your hair.